Entertaining Mr Sloane (film): Plot

-Mr. Sloane takes delight in playing brother against sister and tormenting the elderly man.
+Sloane takes delight in playing brother against sister and tormenting the elderly man.
 He gets Kath pregnant and a jealous Ed warns him to stay away from her.
-When Mr. Sloane murders Kemp to protect his secret, they blackmail him by threatening to report him to the police, unless he agrees to participate in a ménage à trois in which he becomes not only a sexual partner but their prisoner as well.
+When Mr Sloane murders Kemp to protect his secret, they blackmail him by threatening to report him to the police unless he agrees to participate in a ménage à trois, in which he becomes not only a sexual partner but their prisoner as well.